Fozzyack/simple-fuzzy-finder/README.md

 ## How it's going to work

-Currently, it should read all the files in the current directory.
+Currently, it should read all the files in the current directory (or a directory provided).
 Then, it should allow the user to search through all of the files and move into (```cd```) into that directory.
 Might make it look nice but idk yet.

 ## Tech

 Will be using C++.
 For the speed.
 Might try to add multithreading for no the memes.